Aaron98990/ways-of-the-game/offside.md

 > - any part of the head, body or feet is in the opponents’ half (excluding the halfway line) and
 > - any part of the head, body or feet is nearer to the opponents’ goal line than both the ball and the second-last opponent

- So, if your completely in your own half when the ball is touched by a team-mate, can never be offside.
+ So, if you are completely in your own half when the ball is touched by a team-mate, can never be offside.

 - [No offside.
 The player is in their own half when touched by a team-mate.](https://youtu.be/-pv5yvd7FZk?feature=shared&t=1182)